Skip to content

 Full building plans were only required to be submitted to Councils after 1916.

-Moreland Council has records for building constructions or alterations after 1994.
-See property information for information on how to apply.
+Merri-bek Council has records for building constructions or alterations after 1994.
+See the Property information on the Merri-bek Council website for more information.

 The local government authority in which the property is located may have changed.
 You may need to contact neighbouring Councils, such as City of Yarra, City of Moonee Valley or Hume City Council